-Consensual Relationships.
 There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as faculty and student, supervisor and employee).
 These relationships may be less consensual than perceived by the individual whose position confers power.
 The relationship may also be viewed in different ways by each of the parties, particularly in retrospect.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.
 Even when both parties have consented at the outset to a romantic or sexual involvement, this past consent may not remove grounds for a later charge of a violation of applicable sections of the Employee Code of Conduct.
 For the personal protection of members of this community, relationships in which power differentials are inherent (faculty-student, staff-student, administrator-student) are strongly discouraged.

 Consensual romantic or sexual relationships in which one party maintains a direct supervisory or evaluative role over the other party are unethical.
-Therefore, persons with direct supervisory or evaluative responsibilities, or shift the student out of being supervised or evaluated by someone with whom they have established a consensual relationship.
+Therefore, persons with direct supervisory or evaluative responsibilities who are involved in such relationships must bring those relationships to the timely attention of their supervisor, and will likely result in the necessity to remove the employee from the supervisory or evaluative responsibilities, or shift the student out of being supervised or evaluated by someone with whom they have established a consensual relationship.